 Your question may be answered by contacting an attorney.
 We are not attorneys and are unable to give legal advice.

 How do I get the dimensions for my property?

-You can get this information from the subdivision plat, which you can obtain from our office in person or by mail.
-For unsubdivided land, you can use the tax maps located in our office or the County Assessor’s Office.
-You may also have your property surveyed by a land surveyor
+You can get this information from the subdivision plat, which you can obtain from our office in person or mail or email.
+For unsubdivided land, you may call the County Assessor’s Office at 815-334-4290.
+You may also have your property surveyed by a land surveyor.

 Do any municipalities in McHenry County charge a separate municipality transfer tax?

 At this time no municipality in McHenry County charges a separate transfer tax.

 For property surveys or home building blueprints, contact the previous land surveyor and/or the original home builder.
 The Planning & Development Department may have information also.
 The County Planning & Development Department can be reached at 815-334-4560.
 A previous owner is also another possible source for this information.